simonwep/ocular/README.md

 ### State of this project

 I consider the current state of it as the MVP for my personal use.
-ButI'm planning on adding more [features](https://github.com/Simonwep/ocular/issues) - I'm not planning of making it any more in-depth as it already is, planned features may only include adding a way to define goals or general improvements for mobile usage.
+But I'm planning on adding more [features](https://github.com/Simonwep/ocular/issues) - I'm not planning of making it any more in-depth as it already is, planned features may only include adding a way to define goals or general improvements for mobile usage.
 As I already said, if you're looking for an in-depth tool to manage your finances check out [firefly](https://www.firefly-iii.org/)!